Large phonon time-of-flight fluctuations in expanding flat condensates of cold fermi gases: The effective theory

 where $\epsilon = \kappa^{-1}\delta|\phi|$ is a {\it dimensionless} rescaled condensate fluctuation.
 The scale factor is chosen so that the Galilean scalar $G(\theta, \epsilon ) = \dot{\theta} + (\nabla \theta )^2/4m + (\nabla \epsilon )^2/4m$ is such that $\epsilon$ has the same coefficients as $\theta$ in its spatial derivatives \cite{aitchison}. $D_t$ is the comoving time derivative in the condensate with fluid velocity $\nabla \theta/2m$.
 For ease of notation we have not labelled the fields and their coefficients by their dimension explicitly.
 We shall omit suffices when it leads to no confusion.

-In D=2 dimensions the coefficients $\alpha_{(2)}, \eta_{(2)}$, etc. are known elementary functions of the scattering length \cite{Lee1,Lee2}.
-In D=3 dimensions they have simple integral forms whose deep BEC behaviour is analytic but, otherwise, have to be determined computationally.
+Sufficient to say that, {in both D=2 and D=3 dimensions}, $0\leq \alpha/\rho_0$ increases monotonically from zero to one as we tune the gas from the deep BCS to the deep BEC regime ($1/k_F a_S \gg 1$).
+Similarly $\eta$ and $N_{0}$ go from finite values to zero as we go from the BCS to BEC regimes, with $\eta\propto N_{0}$ in the deep BEC regime (as they both vanish).
+Further, ${\bar M}^2$ falls to zero in the deep BEC regime in a way that ${\bar M}^2/\eta$ remains finite.
+In D=2 dimensions the coefficients $\alpha, \eta$, etc. are known elementary functions of the scattering length \cite{Lee1,Lee2}.
 See the Appendix below.

-Sufficient to say that, in both cases, $0\leq \alpha/\rho_0$ increases monotonically from zero to one as we tune the gas from the deep BCS to the deep BEC regime ($1/k_F a_S \gg 1$).
-On the other hand $\eta$ and $N_{0}$ go from finite values to zero as we go from the BCS to BEC regimes, with $\eta\propto N_{0}$ in the deep BEC regime (as they both vanish).
-Further, ${\bar M}^2$ falls to zero in the deep BEC regime in a way that ${\bar M}^2/\eta$ remains finite.

 We only know how to model the condensate expansion within the hydrodynamic approximation, where the spatial and temporal variation of $\epsilon$ are ignored in comparison to $\epsilon$ whence $\epsilon \approx -2 \alpha G(\theta)/{\bar M}^2$.
 We know from elsewhere \cite{Lee3} that the approximation breaks down badly outside the BEC regime and we show that we can stay within it.
 The Euler-Lagrange equation for $\theta$ is then the continuity equation of a {\it single} fluid \cite{Lee1,Lee2} \be \frac{\partial}{\partial t} \rho+\nabla \cdot (\rho {\bf v})=0\, \ee